-SEC.
-8. Types of Passports. - The Secretary or the authorized consular officer may issue the following types of passports:
+- Sec.
+8. Types of Passports.
+The Secretary or the authorized consular officer may issue the following types of passports: - a) Diplomatic Passports are issued to persons with diplomatic status or who are on diplomatic mission, such as: - 1) The President and former Presidents of the Philippines; - 2) The Vice President and former Vice Presidents of the Philippines; - The President of the Senate, the Speaker of the House of Representatives, and former Presidents of the Senate and Speakers of the House of Representatives; - 4) The Chief Justice and Associate Justices of the Supreme Court and the Presiding Justice of the Court of Appeals, and the Sandiganbayan; - 5) The Secretary.
+Undersecretaries and Assistant Secretaries of the DFA; - 6) The Members of Congress, the Secretary of the Senate and the Secretary General of the House of Representatives; - 7) The Ambassadors Extraordinary and Plenipotentiary of the Republic of the Philippines; Chiefs of Mission, and Foreign Service Officers of all ranks in the career diplomatic service, including designated attachés from the DFA and agencies of the government, including the officials of the Migrant Workers Office (MWO) as created under Section 15 of Republic Act No. 11641 or the "Department of Migrant Workers Act"; - 8) The Secretaries of all departments of the Executive branch; - 9) The Governor of the Bangko Sentral ng Pilipinas;

-1 (a) Diplo omatic Passports are issued to citizens with diplomatic status or who 2 are on diplo matic r mission, such as: 3 4 (1) The President and former Presidents of the Philippines; 5 6 (2) The Vice-President and former Vice Presidents of the Philippines; 7 8 (3) The President of the Senate, the Speaker of the House of 9 Repre esentat cives, and former Presidents of the Senate and Speakers of the 10 House e of Re epresentatives; 11 12 (4) The Chief Justice and Associate Justices of the Supreme Court, 13 as we ell as t the respective Presiding Justices of the Court of Appeals and the 14 Sand iganba yan; 15 16 (5) The Secretary, Undersecretaries, and Assistant Secretaries of the 17 DFA; 18 19 (6) The Members of Congress, the Secretary of the Senate, and the 20 Secre tary G eneral of the House of Representatives; 21 22 (7) The Ambassadors Extraordinary and Plenipotentiary of the 23 Repu blic of the Philippines; Chiefs of Mission, Foreign Service Officers of all 24 ranks in the career diplomatic service, and including designated attaches from 25 the D FA and d agencies of the government, including the officials of the Migrant 26 Work ers Off fice (MWO) as created under Section 15 of Republic Act No. 11641 27 or the e "Dep artment of Migrant Workers Act"; 28 29 (8) The Secretaries of all departments of the Executive branch; 30 31 (9) The Governor of the Bangko Sentral ng Pilipinas; 32
+- 10)The Official delegates to international or regional conferences accorded full powers by the President; and - 11)The spouses and unmarried minor children of the abovementioned officials when accompanying or following to join them in an official mission abroad.

-1 (10) the Official delegates to international or regional conferences 2 accorded full powers by the Senate; and 3 4 (11) The spouses and minor children of the abovementioned officials 5 when accompanying or following to join them in a diplomatic mission abroad.
-6 7 The President of the Philippines or the Secretary may grant diplomatic passport 8 to officials and persons other than those enumerated herein.
-9 10 (b) Official Passports are issued to all government officials and employees 11 on official trip abroad but who are not on a diplomatic mission or have not been 12 accorded diplomatic status, such as: 13 14 (1) The Undersecretaries, Assistant Secretaries of the Cabinet other 15 than the DFA, the Associate Justices of the Court of Appeals and the 16 Sandiganbayan, and other members of the Judiciary, all other government 17 officials and employees traveling on official business and official time; 18 19 (2) Staff officers and employees of the DFA assigned to diplomatic 20 and consular posts, as well as officers and representatives of other government 21 departments and agencies assigned abroad; 22 23 (3) Persons in the domestic service and household members of 24 officials assigned to diplomatic or consular posts not exceeding two (2) 25 persons; Provided, That an increase in domestic service and household 26 members of such officials shall be approved by the Secretary; and 27 28 (4) Spouse and minor children of the staff officers and employees of 29 the DFA assigned to diplomatic or consular posts and offices and 30 representatives of other government agencies assigned abroad, when 31 accompanying or following to join them.
+The President of the Philippines or the Secretary may grant diplomatic passport to officials and persons other than those enumerated herein who are on official mission abroad or are granted full powers by the President.

-(c) Regular Passports are issued to Filipino citizens who are not eligible or entitled to diplomatic or official passports, including government officials or employees going abroad for pleasure or other personal reasons.
+- b) Official Passports are issued to all government officials and employees on official trip abroad but who are not on a diplomatic mission or have not been accorded diplomatic status, such as: - 1) The Undersecretaries, Assistant Secretaries of the Cabinet other than the DFA, the Associate Justices of the Court of Appeals and the Sandiganbayan, and other members of the Judiciary, all other government officials and employees travelling on official business and official time; - Staff officers and employees of the DFA assigned to diplomatic and consular posts, and officers and representatives of other government departments and agencies assigned abroad; - 3) Persons in the domestic service and household members of officials assigned to diplomatic or consular posts not exceeding two (2): Provided, That an increase in domestic service and household members of such officials shall be approved by the Secretary; and - 4) Spouse and minor children of the staff officers and employees of the DFA assigned to diplomatic or consular posts and offices and representatives of other government agencies assigned abroad, when accompanying or following to join them. - c) Regular Passports are issued to Filipino citizens who are not eligible or entitled to diplomatic or official passports, including government officials or employees going abroad for pleasure or other personal reasons.
 Government officials and employees and members of their families may, during their incumbency in office, hold two (2) passports simultaneously: